thrasher-corp/gocryptotrader/exchanges/newexchange.md

 ###### Futures currency support:

-Spot pairs' support is inbuilt, for other asset types, struct needs to be manually created
+Similar to the configs, spot support is inbuilt but other asset types will need to be manually supported

 ```go
 	spot := currency.PairStore{